bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-change-anchor.md

 >
 > Who can execute the method: any user

-The method `landing.block.changeAnchor` changes the anchor symbol code.
+The method `landing.block.changeAnchor` changes the anchor character code.
 By default, the anchor looks like this: `#block12345`, where 12345 is the block identifier.

 ## Parameters